-The vast majority of smoothie recipes call for bananas because they provide the perfect creaminess, texture and natural sweetener.
+The vast majority of green smoothie recipes call for bananas because they provide the perfect creaminess, texture and natural sweetener.
 But what if you don’t like banana?
 Whether it’s the flavor, the high glycemic index or if you’re cutting hybrid fruit out of your diet, here are some tips for making vegan green smoothies without banana.

 Choose A Different Base Fruit

 Bananas aren’t the only fruit that provide a creamy green smoothie texture.
 Any fruit that is not water-rich (like oranges or grapes) will make a creamy, flavorful smoothie.
 Try mangoes, peaches, nectarines, papaya, pear, apple and even durian.
 (Click on the above links for lots of non-banana smoothie recipes!)

 Fresh young coconut works well with any fruit to add creaminess and texture to a smoothie.
 You can also thicken smoothies with avocado.
 Add up to 1/4 of an avocado to a smoothie recipes and you’ll get a smoothie that is as thick and creamy as any made with banana.

 Mask It With Flavor

 If you do not want to use bananas because of the flavor alone, try masking the banana flavor with strawberries, raspberries, peaches, pineapple, kiwi or other flavorful fruit.

 Using spices like ginger or even chocolate (cacao) will turn a banana smoothie into a rich, dark chocolate smoothie.
 I have made lots of smoothies with banana that didn’t taste like a banana smoothie!

 Should You Avoid Eating Bananas?